RockZombie4/OS-MAKER/README.md

 (Sometimes, there may NOT be: "; --------------FILE AUTO GENERATED ON: [Date]-----------", but don't worry!
 Just delete the code which would be under that if "; --------------FILE AUTO GENERATED ON: [Date]-----------" was there, as **";"** is just a comment in assembly.)

+**if you still didn't understand, there will be two demos of the program soon!!!**

 # Compilation: